magento/devdocs/guides/v2.1/config-guide/multi-site/ms_nginx.md

 %}

 {% collapsible To edit the PHP entry point for the main application: %}
+To modify the the `nginx.conf.sample` file:

-1. Open a text editor and review the nginx.conf.sample file ,`<magento2_installation_directory>/nginx.conf.sample`.
+1. Open a text editor and review the `nginx.conf.sample` file ,`<magento2_installation_directory>/nginx.conf.sample`.
 Look for the following section:

     ```
     # PHP entry point for main application